gebeyehu08/Objective_Data-analytics-python/schema/generators/generated/docs/events/ApplicationLoadedEvent.md

 A [NonInteractiveEvent](/taxonomy/reference/events/NonInteractiveEvent.md) that is emitted after an application (eg. SPA) or a website has finished loading.

 ### Properties
-`string` schema_version: The version of the Objectiv Taxonomy Schema used to generate this event.
-`array` _types: An ordered list of the parents of this Event, itself included as the last element.
 `LocationStack` location_stack: undefined
 `GlobalContexts` global_contexts: undefined
 `discriminator` _type: A string literal used during serialization.
 Should always match the Event interface name.